 Equal Value Thinking (EVT) retrains the brain.
 Over time, that jarring feeling transforms into:

-“Pay attention - you’re about to learn something new.”
+“This is exciting - I’m about to learn something new.”

 EVT is a structured, practical process where teams generate and evaluate ideas collaboratively.
 Every idea is given equal value until it is consciously accepted or rejected.